Speech-VINO/qsr-visualizer/README.md

 The Monte Carlo Tree Search Algorithm updates the rewards based on the end result obtained instead of its online counterpart Temporal Difference Learning, TD (lambda).
 The algorithm clusters using ward linkage, with a maximum clusters parameter.

-Here are the results shown durng training of the Reward Scores, No. of Units, Chosen probability density function:
+Here are the results shown during training of the Reward Scores, No. of Units, Chosen probability density function:

 **Below is the gamma distribution used for speech:**